GleammerRay/WineSteam/README.md

 ### Visual C++ Runtimes Installer

-Visual C++ runtimes are installed by default if you were using the latest current Wine Steam during your first time setup.
+Visual C++ runtimes are no longer installed by default as they tend to break Wine Steam installations.
+If you have tried using Wine Steam before this notice appeared and it did not work, do try again.

-If you started using Wine Steam before this notice appeared, it is highly recommended that you run `bash vcruntimes.sh` to install the runtimes into your prefix.
-This may fix bugs and crashes in your Wine Steam games and applications.
+Only run `bash vcruntimes.sh` if your desired game doesn't work.
+This may fix or create bugs and crashes in your Wine Steam games and applications.

 ### NEOTOKYO° 4GB patcher